-Course Description: This course introduces students to the fundamental principles of creativity with an emphasis on understanding historically significant art Students explore various types of visual styles. apply creative problem-solving expression and principles to both two-dimensional three-dimensional projects in a variety of media.
+Course Description: This course introduces students to the fundamental principles of creativity with an emphasis on understanding historically significant art styles.

+Students explore various types of visual expression and apply creative problem-solving principles to both two-dimensional and three-dimensional projects in a variety of media.
 Students are introduced to the masters, practices, and careers of painting, sculpture, graphic arts, graphic design, animation, film, digital media, illustration, and photography.
 Dual Credit MVCC